OmarElkilany/acml-journy/README.md

 # acml-journy
 The project for the acml course

-## Dependencies
-To install all the dependencies for the project:
-1. Go to the acml-journy folder.
-2. Run npm install.

-This step can be skipped if you are using docker-compose.

 ## Bringing Up the Application with NPM
 Please follow these steps: (Working on Ubuntu)
 1. Navigate to the acml-journy folder.